 Pour water in a heavy-bottomed pan.
 Add jaggery, cloves (optional), cinnamon, bay leaves (optional), peppercorns(optional), and cardamoms (optional) and cook over a medium flame, stirring occasionally.
 Once the jaggery has melted, add salt, mangoes, and cook over a low flame, stirring occasionally, being careful not to break the mango slices.
 Cook till a syrupy consistency is achieved, then remove from heat and cool completely.

 Serve as an accompaniment to papeta-ma-ghosh.

 The mango murabba (murambo) can be stored in glass jars and refrigerated for one month.

-- Substitute Peaches or Apricots for variety !
+- Substitute Peaches or Apricots, pumpkin for variety !